Is Autism Capitalized? Usage and Pronunciation Guide

 minute read

 When discussing autism or any other term in the English language, understanding the grammatical rules surrounding capitalization is crucial.
-This article will delve into whether "autism" should be capitalized and how to properly use it within the context of a sentence.
+In this article, Connect n Care, a premium ABA therapy provider, will delve into whether "autism" should be capitalized and how to properly use it within the context of a sentence.

 Should Autism be Capitalized in a Sentence?